 - Teach your students about Creative Commons with these videos and this infographic.

-- Compfight is a search engine and my favorite way of finding Flickr content to use.
+- Compfight is a search engine to easily and quickly find Flickr CC licensed images.

-- You can also easily copy and paste the attribution in your slide using this bookmarklet, Cogdog.github.io/flickr-cc-helper.
+- Easily copy and paste the CC attribution with this bookmarklet, Cogdog.github.io/flickr-cc-helper.

 - License your own content for free with the CC license generator at Creativecommons.org/choose.